While planning your first trip to Greece, you may be—no, you will be—overwhelmed with the many stunning options.

 The island has everything from vineyards to tours on the volcano caldera—not to mention the volcanic sand beaches!

 Want to get to see the island from a different perspective?
 Why not rent a scooter while there—if you feel confident in your scooter-operating skills, that is, since the roads are steep and narrow.

 There are plenty of rental companies that can provide you with a scooter from different towns on the island, as well as many located in Karterados, which is only a kilometer from Fira.

 You will probably want to check out the commonly visited tourist attractions such as the beaches of Kamari and Persia, and for a treat, check out experiencing the true culture and uniqueness of the island by staying in places such as Fira, Imerovigli or Oia.

 These towns, which are built into the cliffs of the island, are treasures in and of themselves and are full of little cafes, shops and places of interest.
 Exploring this island by bike or scooter is amazing and the possibilities are limitless!

 The stunning landscapes of Milos

-This island has a long history — after all this is the place where the famous Greek statue known to Greeks as Aphrodite of Milos, or Venus de Milo, (which now resides at the Louvre) was discovered by a farmer on the island some 200 years ago.
+This island has a long history.
+After all, this is the place where the famous Greek statue known to Greeks as Aphrodite of Milos, or Venus de Milo, (which now resides at the Louvre) was discovered by a farmer on the island two centuries ago.